What is Scouting for Food?

 2023 Scouting for Food Dates are Post-it distribution on November 4, 2023 and Food pick-up (immediately followed by food drop-off at a designated food pantry) on November 11, 2023.

 Are those the only dates available for Scouting for Food?

 No. Your unit may run its SFF campaign whenever it chooses.
-The National Capital Area Council will provide Post-Its promoting November 5 & 12 dates, and NCAC will provide “blank” Post-Its for units to fill own their own date range if having SFF on other dates.
+The National Capital Area Council will provide Post-Its promoting the even, but units fill own their own date range if having SFF on other dates.

 Is the only means for participation by post-its and pickups?

 No, we realize that some units are small and encourage participation at any level.
 For smaller units, you may want to volunteer for food sorting or schedule a drive up collection.
 Any way you can help is doing a good turn for your community!